 For example, Capital One, a U.S. bank, launched the Capital One Developer Academy to train young liberal arts and humanities graduates in software engineering, an example of reskilling.

-A team of analysts at the insurance company BNP Paribas Cardif participated in an advanced data analysis course where they learned how to use new tools, like Python—an example of upskilling.
+A team of analysts at the insurance company BNP Paribas Cardif participated in an advanced data analytics certification course where they learned how to use new tools, like Python—an example of upskilling.
 Shortly after, team members reported being more efficient thanks to the features of this high-level programming language.

 The global beauty products giant L’Oréal put its marketing team through an intensive workshop on search engine optimization.
 Shortly after the workshop, the team found that its core products saw a spike in traffic from search engines.